-When in 1971 I was down and out after William McMahon had terminated my office as attorneygeneral, the Barwicks asked me to their Pittwater residence for a luncheon to meet Lord Diplock, Although Barwick's rather subdued method of advocacy worked well, it took a long time for the big end of town to flock to him with briefs.
+When in 1971 I was down and out after William McMahon had terminated my office as attorneygeneral, the Barwicks asked me to their Pittwater residence for a luncheon to meet Lord Diplock, before whom I later appeared in two Privy Council appeals.

+Although Barwick's rather subdued method of advocacy worked well, it took a long time for the big end of town to flock to him with briefs.